I've been at this Rich Habits thing for 17 years now.

 It's taken me some time to get inside the heads of these anti-Rich Habits parent-writers.

-I’ve come to the conclusion that they despise the promotion of the American Dream as an ideal.
+I've concluded that they despise the promotion of the American Dream as an ideal.

 They see anyone pursuing success as evil.